 Comfort Is Key

 Comfort is key to a fantastic vacation experience, and every suite will offer sweet relief after a long day of Yellowstone adventures.
-The premium bed may take up a large portion of the floor plan, and it is comfortable and inviting, but in most suites the bed won’t be the only place you can get comfortable during your stay.
+The premium bed may take up a large portion of the floor plan, and it is comfortable and inviting, but in most suites, the bed won’t be the only place you can get comfortable during your stay.
 These spacious spaces may provide a separate seating area, one that is furnished with a plush sofa and/or chairs, encouraging guests to sink into their softness and cuddle a little longer than originally planned.
 Our larger suites may even have their own living room, offering not just a sofa and/or chairs, but a fireplace that will add romance and warmth to your at-home moments with Sweet Home Montana.

 Kitchenettes and Kitchens